perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 at some point and agree to join forces to steal money.

 With STARKs, this requirement is lifted and no special secret ceremony is required to build the program.
-In this way it is not relient on participants keeping a promise to never share their secret.
+In this way it is not reliant on participants keeping a promise to never share their secret.
 The program is 'transparent'.

 AIRs